hapijs/hapi/Readme.md

 **hapi** will automatically add an _OPTIONS_ handler for every route unless disabled.
 To disable CORS for the entire server, set the `cors` server option to _false_.
 To disable CORS support for a single route, set the route _config.cors_ option to _false_.

+## Server Events

+The server object emits the following events:
+- _'response'_ - emitted after a response is sent back.
+Includes the request object as value.
+- _'end'_ - emitted when a request finished processing, including any registered tails as described in [Request Tails](#request-tails).

 ## Route Configuration

 **hapi** was designed to move as much logic as possible from the route handler to the route configuration.
 The goal is to provide a simple